Widen/tap-rest-api-msdk/README.md

 - `headers`: optional: an object of headers to pass into the api calls.
 - `records_path`: optional: a jsonpath string representing the path in the requests response that contains the records to process.
 Defaults to `$[*]`.
 - `pagination_request_style`: optional: style for requesting pagination, defaults to `default`, see Pagination below.
-- `pagination_result_style`: optional: style of pagination results, defaults to `default`, see Pagination below.
+- `pagination_response_style`: optional: style of pagination results, defaults to `default`, see Pagination below.
 - `pagination_page_size`: optional: limit for size of page, defaults to None.
 - `next_page_token_path`: optional: a jsonpath string representing the path to the "next page" token.
 Defaults to `$.next_page`.
 - `primary_keys`: required: a list of the json keys of the primary key for the stream.